jazzband/django-mongonaut/README.rst

 Documentation
 ==============

-You can find out how to install and use this project at http://django-mongonaut.rtfd.org.
+All the documentation for this project is hosted at http://django-mongonaut.rtfd.org.

 Support this project!
 =====================